ample-sh/ample_geyser_gateway/README.md

 # Ample Geyser Proxy + Gateway

 The validator hosts a tiny proxy that streams events over QUIC/TLS, and your gateway picks them up and runs the plugins locally.
 For operators: keeps your validator & RPC nodes lean.
 For devs: iterate geyser plugins on mainnet without the validator hassle.

+### TL;DR It's a geyser plugin that runs a QUIC server where the gateway can connect to - and run geyser plugins itself based on that data source

 ## What's in the Box